adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 This is where the 289 found in the mob cap equation comes from; in singleplayer, there will always be 289 spawnable chunks since there is only one player in the game, so the mob cap will be equal to the base value for every category.

-On a server, if all the players are spread out so that none of their 17x17 chunk regions overlap, the global mobcap for each category will be equal to the singleplayer mobcap multiplied by the number of players; if there is overlap, the global mobcap will be less.
+On a server, if all the players are spread out so that none of their 17x17 chunk regions overlap, the global mobcap for each category will be equal to the singleplayer mobcap multiplied by the number of players.
+If there is overlap, the global mobcap will be less.

 <figure style="max-width: 512px">
     <img src="spawnable-chunks-overlap.png" alt="diagram of two players' spawnable chunks overlapping">
-    <figcaption>These two players' spawnable chunks overlap, so there are only 434 spawnable chunks instead of 2 &times; 289 = 578.
-This means that the global mobcap will only be ~1.5&times; greater than the singleplayer value, instead of 2&times;.</figcaption>
+    <figcaption>In this situation, there are only 434 spawnable chunks, compared to the maximum possible value of 2 &times; 289 = 578 if the players were further apart.</figcaption>
 </figure>

 If the number of mobs in a category exceeds the global mobcap, spawning for that category is entirely skipped.
-Note that if the number of mobs does not exceed the mob cap, spawning will proceed; however, by the end of the spawning cycle, the number of mobs may *exceed* the mob cap.
-This is possible because the mob cap is only evaluated once at the start of spawning for each tick.
+The mob cap is only checked at the start of the spawning cycle, so by the end of the tick, the number of mobs may exceed the mob cap.

-If the global mob cap is not met, the game then checks the local mob cap on a chunk-by-chunk basis.
+The game also checks the local mob cap on a chunk-by-chunk basis.
 Each player has a local mob cap, which simply counts the number of mobs in each category within the spawnable chunks surrounding that player.
 For a given category and chunk, if there is at least one player within range whose local mob cap isn't filled, spawning can proceed.

 ## Practical Example